Lévy flight foraging hypothesis: Debate on the optimality of a specific exponent

 Another mathematical argument which shows that inverse-square Lévy walks are not generally optimal has been subsequently provided by studying the search efficiency of a group of individuals that have to find a single target in the infinite two-dimensional grid $\mathbb{Z}^2$.
 In particular, it has been considered a setting with $k$ individuals that start performing a Lévy walk at the origin of the grid (a nest-site), and where there is a target at some fixed (Manhattan) distance $D$ from the origin; $D$ must be at most some exponential function in $k$, which is a reasonable assumption since otherwise the target might not be found with non-negligible probability.
 It can then be proven that the target is found in almost-optimal time with high probability if the exponent of the power-law density distribution is $\alpha^\star \sim 3 - \log k / \log D$.
 Any constant deviation from $\alpha^\star$ results in sub-optimal hitting time.
-However, such a choice for the power-law exponent requires the knowledge, by the individuals, of both the number of individuals $k$ and the target distance $D$, which may be very strong assumption in living societies.
+However, such a choice for the power-law exponent requires the knowledge, by the individuals, of both the number of individuals $k$ and the target distance $D$, which may be a very strong assumption in living societies.
 For this reason, it has been provided a simple almost-optimal search strategy without such requirements: if each individual samples uniformly at random the power-law exponent from the interval $(2,3)$ and then performs the corresponding Lévy walk, the target is still found in almost-optimal time with high probability.
-This strategy surprisingly achieves near optimal search efficiency for all distance scales, and implies that different members of the same group follow different search patterns.
+This strategy surprisingly achieves near-optimal search efficiency for all distance scales, and implies that different members of the same group follow different search patterns.

 The existence of such variation in the search patterns among individuals of the same species requires empirical validation.
-These results highlight that Lévy walks are indeed optimal search strategies, but there isn't any power-law exponent playing an universal role; instead, in the latter setting, any exponent between $2$ and $3$ might be employed depending on the number of individuals $k$ and the target distance $D$.
+These results highlight that Lévy walks are indeed optimal search strategies, but there isn't any power-law exponent playing a universal role; instead, in the latter setting, any exponent between $2$ and $3$ might be employed depending on the number of individuals $k$ and the target distance $D$.